-The QFRONT subroutine is responsible for determining if a conductor cell should be split or if an already-split cell should be coalesced.
+The QFRONT subroutine is responsible for determining if a conductor cell should be split or if an alreadysplit cell should be coalesced.
 The QFRONT subroutine is called at the beginning of the HEAT subroutine prior to the determination of the heat transfer regime and associated heat transfer coefficients.
 QFRONT is called if there are any conductors being modeled by CTF.
 The QFRONT routine loops over all the rods in the model.
 For each rod, it then loops over each axial level of fluid cells adjacent the rod.
-For each axial fluid cell level, the routine loops over each conductor cell that is located within the bounds of the bottom and top of the adjacent fluid cells always meet with conductor cell boundaries and that multiple conductor cells may exist for a single adjacent fluid cell).
+For each axial fluid cell level, the routine loops over each conductor cell that is located within the bounds of the bottom and top of the adjacent fluid cell axial level (recall from Figures 6.6 and 6.7 that the boundaries of fluid cells always meet with conductor cell boundaries and that multiple conductor cells may exist for a single adjacent fluid cell).
 Finally, for each axial level of conductor cells in the rod, the routine loops over each surface of the rod.